 Identify Elements within Sample

-Often both the beneficial and detrimental properties of a material are determined by its elemental composition.
-Find out how the identification of a spectrum feature at distinct energy ranges allows you to discover what elements are within your sample.
+Often, both the beneficial and detrimental properties of a material are determined by its elemental composition.
+Find out how identifying a spectrum feature at distinct energy ranges allows you to discover what elements are within your sample.

 To answer the question of what elements are within your sample, you must first identify the energy position and type of EELS edges within your spectrum.
 Common edge indicators include: